SPUNIKNSS15/SPUNIKNSS15/ProjectVoting/CustomProjects/Algodat_Teaching_Software.md

 	- Convenient way to store and load played sequences, manipulate in current state (e.g. add one graph edge)
 	- Navigate within algorithm progress, switch visualization or view side-by-side
-	- View database content, related content from lecture or other sides Possibly native (Android/iOS/Windows/Linux/MacOSX) client applications
+	- View database content, related content from lecture or other sides
+- Possible: native (Android/iOS/Windows/Linux/MacOSX) client applications
 	- Query the server for content and calculation, visualize natively (thus fluently animated and with rich interaction possibilities)